Top 3 Best Lathes For Bowl Turning In 2023

 If you feel like you can work without a digital readout for example, then you can go for a cheaper wood lathe.

-Having a wood lathe with cast-iron construction is usually a good idea because it reduces vibrations and is quite sturdy.
+In our opinion, having a wood lathe with cast-iron construction is usually a good idea because it reduces vibrations and is quite sturdy.

 Don’t neglect the design of the lathe.
 Having the digital readout and knobs located in an easy-to-reach area is great.